America is Bursting with Cherry Blossoms Right Now

 Branch Brook Park, New Jersey

-New Jersey The state of New Jersey actually contains more cherry trees than Washington, DC.
+The state of New Jersey actually contains more cherry trees than Washington, DC.
 Branch Brook Park, though, has the distinction of containing the highest concentration of cherry trees anywhere in the country -- somewhere around 5,000 of them.
 The season generally peaks in the first half of April, but the park is open 365 days a year.
 There’s a roller rink and arcade on the south side, too.

 St. Louis, Missouri